BotcampAI/docs/README.md

 ## Questions, Feature Requests and Bug Reports

-If you have a bug report, a feature request in your mind, or just stuck somewhere and need help, please, (file a ticket)[https://github.com/BotcampAI/support].
+If you have a bug report, a feature request in your mind, or just stuck somewhere and need help, please, [file a ticket](https://github.com/BotcampAI/support).
 We will be happy to help you.